 He also appealed for operators to be given “some time” to make space in the workers’ rooms.
 “We’re working very closely with the dorm operators to make sure that we continue with this de-densification effort,” he said.

-While some dormitory residents have mentioned that they are not allowed to take public transport, he clarified that this is only during peak hours, when “the risk of transmission is the highest”.
+While some dormitory residents have mentioned that they are not allowed to take public transport, he clarified that this is only for travel to and from work.

-“When we have large groups of workers going out to work using public transport, that’s where we introduce this transmission risk in both directions between the dorm workers as well as the community,” he said.
+“When it comes to peak hour traffic, the risk of transmission is the highest.
+And when we have large groups of workers going out to work using public transport, that’s where we introduce this transmission risk in both directions between the dorm workers as well as the community,” he said.

 “When it comes to other activities … while we strongly encourage employers to arrange transport, we allow (use of) public transport because the transmission risk is a lot lower.”